Social media and elections in Calgary – lessons learned

 - Grow from within.
 Grow by starting with audiences that are close to you, educate them on how to share.
 And if your message is resonating with them, they will spread it.
 Running multiple accounts and tricking the system does not work in the long run.
 Social media is not a broadcasting channel.

 I’m proud that I had a chance to be on the team and met so many wonderful people both inside the campaign and outside.
 Barb was a strong candidate and would have had a huge chance of winning if we all started earlier.
 A stronger campaign won.
-And I’m eager to continue learning and sharing what I know with you!
+And I’m eager to continue learning and sharing what I know about social media and elections with you!